Kuomboka

-Kuomboka is a word in the Lozi language; it literally means ‘to get out of water’.
+Kuomboka is a word in the Lozi language; it literally means 'to get out of water'.
 In today's Zambia it is applied to a traditional ceremony that takes place at the end of the rain season, when the upper Zambezi River floods the plains of the Western Province.

 The festival celebrates the move of the Litunga, king of the Lozi people, from his compound at Lealui in the Barotse Floodplain of the Zambezi River to Limulunga on higher ground.
 The return trip is usually held in August with a less publicized journey called the Kufuluhela.

 History

-Historians claim that before the time of the first known male Lozi chief Mboo, there came a great flood called Meyi-a-Lungwangwa meaning "the waters that swallowed everything."
-The vast plain was covered in the deluge, all animals died and every farm was swept away.
+Kuomboka is said to have dated back to the 17th century, when there was a great flood called meyi a lungwangwa.
 People were afraid to escape the flood in their little dugout canoes.
 So it was that the high god, Nyambe, ordered a man called Nakambela to build the first great canoe, Nalikwanda, which means "for the people," to escape the flood.
 Thus the start of what is known today as the Kuomboka ceremony.
+Held annually, the date of the ceremony was based on the height of the water and the moon's phase.
+The Litunga consulted the Royal Graves beforehand, after which the royal Maoma drums were sounded to call the paddlers.

+The first barge was made of reeds and called Njonjolo, though it soon came to be made by wood (reportedly by the first Litunga Mboo).
+Barges received praise names from Litunga: Mboo's was called Sitandamwalye, Inyambo's Lyamashandi, and Ngalama's Notila.
+Yeta II used Notila during Kuombokas, but also built a barge called Nalikwanda.
+Mulambwa's was reportedly called Njonjolo, though he is said to have maintained Nalikwanda.
+Tradition attributes the addition of the elephant to Mulambwa, who is said to have ridden one to become heir to the Litunga, after which it became a royal symbol.